Abortion: Induced

-Specific procedures may also be selected due to legality, regional availability, and doctor or a woman's personal preference.
-Reasons for procuring induced abortions are typically characterized as either therapeutic or elective.
-An abortion is medically referred to as a therapeutic abortion when it is performed to save the life of the pregnant woman; to prevent harm to the woman's physical or mental health; to terminate a pregnancy where indications are that the child will have a significantly increased chance of mortality or morbidity; or to selectively reduce the number of fetuses to lessen health risks associated with multiple pregnancy.
-An abortion is referred to as an elective or voluntary abortion when it is performed at the request of the woman for non-medical reasons.
+Abortions can be characterized as either therapeutic or elective.
+When an abortion is performed for medical reasons, the procedure is referred to as a therapeutic abortion.
+Medical reasons for therapeutic abortion include saving the life of the pregnant woman, preventing harm to the woman's physical or mental health, preventing the birth of a child who will have a significantly increased chance of mortality or morbidity, and reducing the number of fetuses to lessen health risks associated with multiple pregnancy.
+An abortion is referred to as elective or voluntary when it is performed at the request of the woman for non-medical reasons.
 Confusion sometimes arises over the term elective because "elective surgery" generally refers to all scheduled surgery, whether medically necessary or not.